JasonToups/Unsplash-React-Hooks/README.md

 # This app renders a searchbar & an image list

 ## Todos
-- [ ] hide the api key in an env file
+- [x] hide the api key in an env file
-- [ ] rewrite the history to remove the api key
+- [x] rewrite the history to remove the api key
-- [ ] add the api key as a secret to the repo
+- [x] add the api key as a secret to the repo
-- [ ] open a PR for the refactor
+- [x] open a PR for the refactor
+- [ ] update searchbar with the styling from React Tube
+- [ ] Refactor all of the Class Components to Functional Components
 - [ ] Model the updates after React Tube, and integrate the hooks used there
-- [ ] update searchbar with the styling from React Tube
+- [ ] Integrate the useImages hook last, after the Functional refactor of the components
 - [ ] write the meta info
 - [ ] To Deploy - use ghpages to host the site